 Since 1977, SER has sponsored an annual student workshop on epidemiologic methods related to their dissertation research.
-SER seeks applications from doctoral students to participate in the workshop to be held in Minneapolis, Minnesota immediately preceding the 2019 Society for Epidemiologic Research Annual Meeting (June 18—21, 2019).
-Dr. Martha Werler, SER President-Elect, will be the workshop coordinator.
+SER seeks applications from doctoral students to participate in the workshop to be held in Boston, MA immediately preceding the 2020 Society for Epidemiologic Research Annual Meeting (June 16—19, 2020).
+Dr. Jay Kaufman, SER President-Elect, will be the workshop coordinator.
 Faculty members with expertise in epidemiology, biostatistics, and other substantive areas, will conduct the workshop.

 The students selected for participation will receive a fellowship to support travel expenses for the meeting and onsite childcare services will be available at no charge.
 Students from under-represented racial and ethnic groups are particularly encouraged to apply.
 Only doctoral students in epidemiology, or related doctoral programs whose thesis involves an epidemiologic study, are eligible.